bpfman/bpfman/packaging/vm-deployment/README.md

 # Once the installation is complete, ssh to the VM
 $ vagrant ssh

-# View the status of bpfd and run bpfctl
+# View the status of bpfman and run bpfctl
-$ sudo systemctl status bpfd
+$ sudo systemctl status bpfman
 $ sudo bpfctl --help
 ```